vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/2_HIS_WORKS.md

 WORKS KNOWN FROM REFERENCES.
 1. Kramakeli.

 It was a commentary on the Krama Stotra.
 It has to be noted here that this Krama Stotra was different from Abhinava's composition of the same name, given in appendix (C) to this thesis.
 It was a work on the Krama system of philosophy.
 It is very often quoted by Maheśvarānanda in his commentary, Parimalā, on the Mahārtha Mañjarī.
-It is referred to by Abhinava in his Vivaraņa on the Parātritsikā :
+It is referred to by Abhinava in his Vivaraṇa on the Parātritsikā :

 \*Vyākhyātam caitat mayā tattīkāyām Kramakelau Vistaratah."